Amy Berman Jackson: Mueller investigation memo

 In May 2021, Jackson found that the Justice Department under Barr had inappropriately failed to release a memo by the Special Counsel about alleged obstruction of justice.
 Her opinion described Barr as having summarized "what he'd hardly had time to skim, much less study closely, [which] prompted an immediate reaction, as politicians and pundits took to their microphones and Twitter feeds to decry what they feared was an attempt to hide the ball."
 Former U.S. Attorney Joyce Vance believed that Berman could refer Barr for investigation by the Office of Professional Responsibility or to the Justice department's Inspector General, with possibilities of censure, disbarment or prosecution.
 Either the IG or the OPR could further refer the case to the DOJ's Public Integrity Section, which could initiate an investigation and/or prosecution.

+CFPB

+On March 28, 2025, Jackson blocked the Trump administration from dismantling the Consumer Financial Protection Bureau (CFPB) and ordered the reinstatement of its employees.
+On August 15, 2025, a three-judge panel of the Court of Appeals for the D.C.
+Circuit overturned Jackson's ruling, 2-1, Judge Pillard dissenting, allowing the administration to proceed with plans to significantly reduce the CFPB staff.

 Affiliations

 Jackson served on the board of the Washington D.C.
 Rape Crisis Center and has also been a member of the Parent Steering Committee of the Interdisciplinary Council on Developmental and Learning Disorders.